Mama Lucy Gang: Political activity

 The Cowboy Democrats did well in the 1978 election and demanded a strong presence on the committees.
 Martinez turned them down.
-During the opening session of the House on 16 January 1979 thirty Democrats and three rogue Republicans voted for Martinez.
-In an unusual move, eleven conservative Democrats allied with twenty-six Republicans to elect the conservative Democrat Gene Samberson speaker by thirty seven votes.
+During the opening session of the House on January 16, 1979, thirty Democrats and three rogue Republicans voted for Martinez.
+In an unusual move, eleven conservative Democrats allied with twenty-six Republicans to elect the conservative Democrat C. Gene Samberson speaker by thirty seven votes.
 Samberson appointed nine Democrats to committee positions.
 Martinez refused to chair the Votes and Elections Committee, effectively giving control of this committee to the Republicans.
 Five of the Democrats who had backed Martinez refused appointments as vice-chairs of committees.
 The Mama Lucy Gang was out of power.

 Successors

-In the 1982 election the liberal Democrats formed a solid majority of the forty-seven Democrat members.
+In the 1982 election the liberal Democrats formed a solid majority of the forty-seven Democratic members.
 The Martinez candidate Raymond G. Sanchez was elected speaker without opposition from the Cowboys.
 Sanchez was speaker of the house for sixteen years.
 The coalition of Hispanics, liberal and moderate Democrats, and a few Republicans controlled the New Mexico legislature until the end of the century.
 In 2000 Raymond Sanchez failed to be reelected to the house, losing to the newcomer John Sanchez, a Republican.
 The defeat may have been partly due to voters being confused by the names.

 Tribute

 In April 1973 progressive liberal members of the House paid tribute to Mrs. Lucy Lopez.
 John J. Mershon, representative from Cloudcroft, introduced a memorial honoring Mrs. Lopez.
 He belonged to the conservative group that was usually opposed to the Mama Lucy Gang, so his introduction was a gesture of unity.
 Richard Carbajal, representative from Belen, spoke first.
 He said "Mama Lucy is the most generous person I have ever met.
 She was so good to us and helped most of us make it through college.
 She has a heart as big as she is."
 He said "If she went bankrupt it was because of the big heart she had.
 Students like me, broke, could go to Mama Lucy and want to charge a meal.
 She never once flinched.
 You never walked away hungry if you knew Mama Lucy."

 Mama Lucy had given Bobby Duran, representative from Taos, a job in her restaurant when he was at Highlands.
 He said, "You gave me a job when I needed it the most.
 I never could have made it without you."
-Lucy Lopez died on 31 May 1994 at the age of 80.
+Lucy Lopez died on May 31, 1994, at the age of 80.
 The impact of the Mama Lucy Gang on state politics in the 1970s is still remembered.